-Summary of the 2019-2020 Referee Points System for Region 42:
+Summary of the 2023-2024 Referee Points System for Region 42:

-- 1. Center Referee (CR) and Assistant Referee (AR) assignments for 10U/12U/14U games will earn two Referee Points per game in the scheduler system. - 2.
+- 1. Referee Points are only applicable to the standings of teams in the 10U/12U/14U divisions. - 2.
+Referee Points may only be earned by adults (age 18+) or youths who have an Intermediate badge or higher. - 3.
+Center Referee (CR) and Assistant Referee (AR) assignments for 10U/12U/14U games will earn two Referee Points per game in the scheduler system. - 4.
 Center Referee (CR) assignments for 8U games will earn one Referee Point per game in the scheduler system.
-(No points for 8U AR or 7U CR/AR). - 3.
-A team can earn up to four Referee Points per week (per round) in the scheduler system. - 4.
-A team can earn up to 30 Referee Points per season in the scheduler system. - 5.
-Referee Points from the scheduler system will be divided by 2 to determine the "Team Standings Referee Points", which will be added to a team's standings.
-So, the 30 Referee Points maximum per season from the scheduler system will equate to 15 Team Standings Referee Points maximum per season that can be added to a team's standings. - 6.
-Note that a team's total standings (wins, ties, team standing ref points, etc.) throughout the season may now be a fractional number.
+(No points for 8U AR or 7U CR/AR). - 5.
+A team can earn up to four Referee Points per week (per round) in the scheduler system. - 6.
+A team can earn up to 30 Referee Points per season in the scheduler system. - 7.
+For standings purposes, Referee Points are divided by two to determine the "Team Standing Referee Points", for a maximum of two Team Standing Referee Points per week and 15 Team Standing Referee Points for the season.
+These Team Standing Referee Points are added to each team's wins/losses points each week as the season progresses. - 8.
+In competitive divisions teams will need to earn a minimum number of Referee points (10) in order to qualify for Area Playoffs.
+(10 Referee points equates to 5 Team Standing Referee Points).
+Teams will not be able to progress to Area Playoffs unless they have qualified by earning the minimum number of referee points.